Configuration Parameters

 {integer}

-The compression ratio must not be smaller than 2.
+The compression ratio must be no less than 2.

 Default value: 500